Nursing Baby To Sleep: The Good, The Bad, and The Ugly

 Helping Baby Learn To Sleep WITHOUT Nursing and Feeding

 Why bother with teaching your baby to fall asleep without nursing or feeding?
-Simple – it’ll lead to sleeping through the night and longer naps for your child!
-The truth is, we all wake briefly between sleep cycles – you do it, and your baby does, too.
-But you are able to roll over, fluff your pillow, reposition yourself, and go right back to sleep.
+Simple!
+It’ll lead to sleeping through the night and longer naps for your child!
+The truth is, we all wake briefly between sleep cycles.
+You do it, and your baby does, too.
+But you are able to roll over, fluff your pillow, reposition yourself, and go back to sleep.
 Your baby, on the other hand, doesn’t know how to fall asleep without your help, so he needs YOU in order to fall back asleep.
-But through the process of sleep coaching, your baby comes to learn how to fall back to sleep quickly between sleep cycles without help…and THIS is how you get from multiple nighttime wakings to sleeping through the night.
+But through the process of sleep coaching, your baby comes to learn how to fall back to sleep quickly between sleep cycles without help.
+THIS is how you get from multiple nighttime wakings to sleeping through the night.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.